 - Accreditation: Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE)

-By earning an online master’s of science in clinical mental health counseling addiction counseling at Walden University, graduates will be prepared to address the unique emotional challenges families and clients face when battling addiction.
-Through coursework and clinical experiences, students will gain the skills to work in outpatient clinics, private practices, and community organizations helping clients manage addiction.
+Earning an online master’s of science in clinical mental health counseling addiction counseling at Walden University will prepare graduates to address the unique emotional challenges families and clients face when battling addiction.
+Through coursework and clinical experiences, students will gain the skills to work in outpatient clinics, private practices, and community organizations, helping clients manage addiction.

 All coursework from this degree is offered entirely online.
-However, students are required to complete an internship and practicum at an approved site.
+However, students must complete an internship and practicum at an approved site.
 In total, students will complete 700 hours of face-to-face contact at a center that serves clients who have addiction disorders.
-To be considered for admission to this program, students must have already completed a bachelor’s degree from an accredited institution.
+Students must have already completed a bachelor’s degree from an accredited institution to be considered for this program.

 - Location: Minneapolis, MN